Shrimp, Summer Corn and Tomato Salad.

 plate of cooked shrimp and bowl of salad.

-.
-To steady the ears of corn when cutting the kernals off, put a small clean dish towel in the bowl and place the ear of corn on it.
-When finished cutting all the kernals, remove the towel.
-This will keep the ear from slipping.
-I also use a deep bowl with high sides to keep the corn from flying around.
+To steady the ears of corn when cutting the kernels off, put a small clean dish towel in the bowl and place the ear of corn on it.
+Use a deep bowl with high sides to prevent kernels from flying around, and cut with a sharp knife in downward strokes.

 shrimp, summer corn and tomato salad.